mkbabb/parse-that/docs/tranches/B/FINAL.md

 has no continuation.
 Do not dispatch a renamed P7, run formation clean audits, pack a candidate, publish, widen the API, or begin Value-owned CSS product work.
 Preserve post-P6 owner evidence `40d8b4c` and do not cite Luna's unequal-selection ratios as equal-work proof.
-Resume only for a concrete newly reachable host primitive with a conservative complete-product model at or below 187,063 µs and a smallest equal-selection fatal assay, or after an explicit user amendment to a frozen law.
+The explicit user amendment has arrived: resume only through law Pass L1, preserving P1–P6 and all historical raw bytes.
+Do not begin product source, CSS implementation, candidate packing, API work, release, or consumer execution.